 - Sliding lumisphere for taking incident or reflected light measurements.

 The Sekonic L-308X-U is a great light meter for photography.
-It is small enough to easily fit in a pocket, light, and only needs a single AA battery to operate.
+It is small enough to easily fit in a pocket, light, and only needs a single AA to operate.

 Photo Mode can display measurements in EV, as well as being set for shutter priority or aperture priority.
 Those modes will display readings as shutter speed or f/stop once the other settings have been entered.